the-rdk/the-rdk.github.io/content/article/human_forever.md

 ### Page 57

-This is why the First Generation will fnd in its favorite biographies, in stories of men and the exploits by which they came of age, an authority sufcient to make communication good for us again.
+This is why the First Generation will fnd in its favorite biographies, in stories of men and the exploits by which they came of age, an authority sufficient to make communication good for us again.

 ### Page 63

 a kinsman and friend of King Hiero, wrote to him that with any given force it was possible to move any given weight; and emboldened, as we are told, by the strength of his demonstration, he declared that, if there were another world, and he could go to it, he could move this.”
-(69) According to Plutarch, “Hiero was astonished, and begged him to put his proposition into execution, and show him some great weight moved by a slight force. ” Afer watching Archimedes draw in his direction a beached and fully loaded royal merchant ship using only a hand-operated pulley system, Hiero was duly “amazed;” comprehending the power of his art, the king persuaded Archimedes to prepare for him oﬀensive and defensive engines to be used in every kind of siege warfare.
+According to Plutarch, “Hiero was astonished, and begged him to put his proposition into execution, and show him some great weight moved by a slight force. ” Afer watching Archimedes draw in his direction a beached and fully loaded royal merchant ship using only a hand-operated pulley system, Hiero was duly “amazed;” comprehending the power of his art, the king persuaded Archimedes to prepare for him oﬀensive and defensive engines to be used in every kind of siege warfare.
 These he had never used himself, because he spent the greater part of his life in freedom from war and amid the festal rites of peace; but at the present time his apparatus stood the Syracusans in good stead, and, with the apparatus, its fabricator.

 ### Page 65